langchain4j/langchain4j/docs/docs/tutorials/structured-outputs.md

   - Nested POJOs
   - `List<T>`, `Set<T>` and `T[]`, where `T` is a scalar, an enum or a POJO
 - All fields and sub-fields in the generated `JsonSchema` are marked as `required`, there is currently no way to make them optional.
-- Classes and fields can be annotated with `@Description` to guide the LLM, foe example:
+- Classes and fields can be (optionally) annotated with `@Description` to provide more information to the LLM.
+For example:
 ```java
 @Description("a person")
 record Person(@Description("person's name") String name,